lanlou1554/15618-final-project/README.md

 ## Goals and Deliverables

-### Goals
+### Goal

 #### 75% Goal

 - Complete the basic algorithm of 3D PIC (particle-in-cell) simulation, and the initial positions of charged particles are scattered above an irregular 3D mesh.
-Also, the charged particles can influence each other's position and velocity in every step.
-- Explore basic parallel methods of OpenMP to achieve preliminary speedup performance.
+- Explore basic parallel methods of OpenMP and MPI to achieve preliminary speedup performance.

 #### 100% Goal

-- Analyze statistics like arithmetic intensity, cache hit rate, communication and synchronization time, and workload per core, and try to improve the parallel performance via OpenMP.
+- Analyze statistics like arithmetic intensity, cache hit rate, communication and synchronization time, and workload per core, and try to improve the parallel performance via OpenMP and MPI.
-- The speedup performance of OpenMP version should be at least 4x under 8 cores in GHC machines.
+- The speedup performance of OpenMP and MPI version should be at least 4x under 8 cores in GHC machines.

 #### 125% Goal

-Here are 2 different directions:

-1. Explore MPI parallel methods:
-- Use MPI to parallelize PIC problem, and also try to improve the performance by collecting and analyzing the above statistics.
-- Benchmark MPI method with OpenMP method, and then analyze the advantages/disadvantages of each method.
-2. Explore more challenging settings:
-- Extend the original algorithm by adding other 3D objects which can give some force to change its velocity direction.
-- Find better ways to improve parallel performance under this new setting.
+- Implement faster serial PIC algorithm, using a hashmap to record the charged particles for one certain grid point, so we don't need to traverse all the particles.
+- Try to better parallelize this faster PIC algorithm, maybe including fine-grained/lock-free implementation of this hashmap.

 ### Deliverables

 - Performance results under different cores in GHC and PSC, also under different initial position and velocity settings.
 - A deep analysis of the above results, including the things we can improve in the future.
-- A quick demo including the 3D visualization of our PIC results under different initial positions and velocities, also with the display of its parallel performance.

 ## Platform Choice